ProfJigsaw/StackOverflow-lite/README.md

 ## License

-This project is licensed under the MIT License [License](https://opensource.org/licenses/MIT)
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Acknowledgments

-* Hat tip to all open source developer outthere making the world a better place
+* Hat tip to all open source developers out there making the world a better place through technology.
-* Regards to the AndelaNG team for making this a reality for me
+* Regards to the AndelaNG team for making this a reality for me.